Boston (novel): Synopsis

-Vanzetti's trial for the Bridgewater attempted robbery.
+Vanzetti's trial for the Braintree attempted robbery.
 Judge Thayer seats a jury of Anglo-Saxons.
 Attorneys on both sides are friends.
 Prosecution witnesses alter testimony to fit the prosecution's theory.
 Only Italians provide an alibi for Vanzetti.
 Counter witnesses describe Vanzetti's mustache.
 The jurors handle bullets introduced as evidence.
 The judge's charge to the jury is not fully recorded.
 After the guilty verdict, Vanzetti writes letters from prison.
 The Thornwells are concerned about Joe's background.
 The family weathers the post-war deflation and squeezes the only Jewish banker out.
 Charles Ponzi, an Italian immigrant, launches the scheme that will bear his name.
 Walker distresses Alvin and Winter with a lawsuit even as they plot to defeat radicals in Italy as they have in other European countries.